-Barbara and Allan Pease says that one of the reasons why mobs get so angry is because every is on everyone’s personal space.
+Barbara and Allan Pease say that one of the reasons why mobs get so angry is because everyone is on everyone’s personal space.
 When the police breaks up the crow the dynamics changes and the riot usually stops.

 And, the author says, this is why ares with the highest crime and violence are also areas with the highest population density.

 I’m not sure this makes any sense at all, places with the highest population density also happen to be the poorest areas, and poverty is correlated with violence and crime.

 The authors say that when deciding where to seat people will usually pick the place that gives them the most space.
 If there’s only one person sitting the person who’s just arrived will usually pick a place between the person sitting and the end (or front) row, so as not to offend the sitting person.